kofifus/New/README.md

     setTimeout( () => {
     	coloredDiv2.state=true;
     }, 1000);
-    console.log(ColoredDiv.NumInstances()); // 2

     let coloredDiv3 = ColoredDiv.New();
     console.log(coloredDiv3); // undefined

+    console.log(ColoredDiv.NumInstances()); // 2

 ## Caviets ##

  - You need to remember to return the ctor with the public interface.
-The ctor will not be available construction ends.
+The ctor will not be available after construction ends.

- - The way the code is ATM there is not much support for inheritance, but I'm sure this can be added quite easily.
-Personally I am trying to avoid inheritance in favor of composition.
+ - This pattern does not work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
+Personally I am trying to avoid inheritance (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)) and use composition.

 ## Example ##

-See a running example at [plunkr](https://plnkr.co/edit/aLp6Jj1MAUo8qBM7GvPs)
+See a running example at [plunkr](https://plnkr.co/edit/klYYYRMmfmwhiokb9hxI)